lentilus/fastex.nvim/README.md

 3. Now we look at the next subtrigger: `s?%*%s?`.
 It matches so we move the head accordingly:
 `$ 3`|` * \frac{\pi}{2} `

 4. The last subtrigger is `#`: We hit a math group again.
-We try to match patterns from the table in decending priority:
+We try to match patterns from the table in decending priority, as soon as we hit a match, we submit it:

    1. `\\%a+%s?%b{}%s?%b{}` -> no match
    2. `\\%a+%s?%b{}` -> no match